 Because that's what Bill Gates, that's what Klaus Schwab, they all fear people spiritually awakening.

-Alex accidentally revealed his religious zealotry and extremism!
+Alex accidentally revealed his religious zealotry and extremism.

-He believes that a child's natural, normal trajectory is ending up with the same Christ-based religious beliefs that he does, and that people who want to provide important medical treatment to children, like vaccines, are doing so to make sure that this normal trajectory goes off course.
+And that people who want to provide important medical treatment to children, like vaccines, are doing so to make sure that this normal trajectory goes off course.

-It's one thing to say that humans generally tend to gravitate towards feeling a connection to the divine, and they crave to be part of something larger than themselves, which is often found through religion and connection to God, but that's not what Alex is saying.
+It's one thing to say that humans generally tend to gravitate towards feeling a connection to the divine and they crave to be part of something larger than themselves, which is often found through religion and connection to God.

-This is him basically saying that every person who's not a Christian in the sense that Alex understands it is someone whose natural, normal trajectory was knocked off course, likely by an agent of Satan.
+This is him basically saying that every person who's not a Christian in the sense that Alex understands it is someone whose natural normal trajectory was knocked off course, likely by an agent of Satan.

 Ewan Cameron was responsible for carrying out a large number of MKUltra-related experiments at his home base at the Allen Memorial Institute at McGill University.